Everything You Need To Know To Successfully Plant, Grow, and Care For Your Dahlia Flowers

 Where To Plant Dahlia Tubers

 To begin, you will need to decide where to plant your dahlia tubers.
-Your dahlias need at least 6 to 8 hours of direct sunlight per day.
+Your dahlias need full sun with at least 6 to 8 hours of direct sunlight per day.
 Choose a sunny spot with morning sunlight.
 If possible, try to find a wind protected spot to plant your dahlia tubers.

 Good Soil Is Important If You Want To Grow Beautiful Dahlias

 Dahlias will also benefit from being planted in well drained, sandy soil.
+If you do not know the Dahlias are heavy feeders that benefit from being planted in well drained, sandy soil.
 If you do not know the fertility of your soil, I recommend getting a soil test.
-A soil test will provide you with important information so you can amend your soil accordingly.
+A soil test will provide you with important information so you can amend your soil accordingly to have rich soil to feed the dahlia root system.
 Doing so will reward you with more dahlia flowers this summer.
 Dahlias do best in slightly acidic soil with a pH of 6.5 to 7.

 When To Plant Dahlias

 To get started, you need to know when to safely plant dahlias outside.
-This varies from growing zone to growing zone.
+Planting time varies from Most people plant dahlias in early spring.
+To get started, you need to know when to safely plant dahlias outside.
+Planting time varies from growing zone to growing zone, but is always after danger of frost has passed.
 While it can be tempting to get an early start on growing dahlias, your dahlia tubers should not be planted until the ground has warmed and all dangers of frost have passed.
-The ground temperature should be above 60 degrees before planting out your dahlia tubers.
+The ground soil temperatures should be above 60 degrees before planting out your dahlia tubers.
 Depending upon your growing season, most areas can plant dahlia tubers outside around mid April through May.

 USDA Plant Hardiness Zone Finder lets you check your last average frost date for your growing zone.